rgrams/rendercam/README.md

 To change your camera settings, expand the camera game object in the outline and select it's script component.
 In the properties panel you will have a bunch of different options.

 #### Active <kbd>bool</kbd>
 Whether the camera is initially active or not.
 If you have multiple cameras you will want to uncheck this property on your secondary cameras to make sure the right camera is used.
-You must always have an active camera.
+If you have no active camera a fallback camera will be used for rendering and you will see a message in the console.

 #### Orthographic <kbd>bool</kbd>
 Leave checked for an orthographic camera, uncheck for a perspective camera.
 Some other options below are only used if the camera is of one type or the other.
 For example: FOV is only used by perspective cameras, and Ortho Scale is only used by orthographic cameras.